gini-bidone/DevSecOps-gio/README.md

 - Webhook Trigger: A GitHub webhook sends a signal to a Tekton EventListener in the DEV cluster.
 - CI/CD Pipeline (DEV): The DEV pipeline is triggered, which:
    - Clones the repository.
-   - Builds a new Docker image from the application code.
+   - Builds a new Docker image from the application code using the Dockerfile.
    - Deploys the application to the DEV Kubernetes namespace.
 - Automated Promotion: Upon a successful DEV deployment, a final task in the DEV pipeline sends an HTTP request to the QA EventListener.
 - CI/CD Pipeline (QA): The QA pipeline is triggered, which performs the same deployment steps, promoting the validated application to the QA environment.